-With July upon us, the team at ID R&D is pausing to reflect on the results of the first half of 2020 — not just as a company but as part of an industry that may finally be at a real tipping point.
+With July upon us, the team at ID R&D is pausing to reflect on the results of the first half of 2020 — not just as a company but as part of a biometric authentication industry that may finally be at a real tipping point.

 In this post we’ll share what we are seeing in the market based on conversations with prospects, customers, and partners.
 We’ll also provide data points specific to our business so far this year.

-What is driving increased biometric adoption right now?
+What is driving increased biometric authentication adoption right now?

 1) The impacts of COVID